-Whether you’re a fan of long-running titles like Counter-Strike: Global Offensive and Dota 2, or prefer action-packed games of competitive Fortnite or Apex Legends, 2019 was an exhilarating year for esports.
+Whether you’re a fan of long-running titles like Counter-Strike: Global Offensive and Dota 2, or prefer action-packed games of competitive Fortnite or Apex Legends, 2020 is already an exhilarating year for esports.

-Prize pool records have been smashed this year while more non-gaming brands have sponsored and invested in teams and tournaments.
-Intel even managed to secure an Olympics-backed esports event featuring Rocket League and Street Fighter V for Tokyo 2020.
+Prize pool records are set to be broken yet again this year and more non-gaming brands have sponsored and invested in teams and tournaments.
 The scene, as a whole, is thriving.

 What are the biggest esports games?

 The term ‘biggest’ can be construed in many ways.
 Are the ‘biggest’ esports the most watched?
 The ones with the most prize money?
 Or the ones that are most widely played?

 For this particular breakdown, we’ll take all the top-tier and premier esports tournaments in 2019.
 We’re looking at 2019 as many of the major tournaments for 2020 are still yet to take place.
 Here we’ll look at the total prize money offered and the most viewed tournament for each game.